TimvanDijkNL/minecraft_rc_script/README.md

 - To attach to the Minecraft server console: `service minecraft attach`

   You can now use the console to manage your Minecraft server.
+To detach again, press `CTRL-B` and then `D`.